Estimated reading time: 5 minutes

 Running a business is very much like playing a chess game.
 You have to anticipate others’ moves so you can make the right moves and ultimately win the game – it’s all about strategy!

-For instance, if you are in the restaurant business, 2o20 has not been your friend.
+For instance, if you are in the restaurant business, the past two years have not been your friend.

 Take the time to think outside the box and figure out ways to serve the public while keeping them safe.